-Dunlap Bennett & Ludwig represents both franchisors and franchisees.
-Our legal services for franchisors include: help with the formation, expansion, and divestiture of franchise systems; trustworthy advice regarding marketing and distribution agreements; advice and help with state law compliance, franchise registration, and state and federal disclosure requirements; dedicated representation in litigation matters, including franchise termination and post-termination obligations; enforcement of franchisee contract requirements, including maintenance of quality standards, reporting duties, and restrictive covenants; registration, protection and licensing of trademarks, service marks, copyrights, and trade secrets; assistance and representation in commercial loan transactions; and representation regarding the purchase, leasing, or development of real property.
-We help established business owners make the jump to becoming nationwide franchisors, and as our franchisor clients expand and face new challenges, we continue to provide sound legal guidance and representation.
+Dunlap Bennett & Ludwig represents both franchisers and franchisees.
+Our legal services for franchisers include: help with the formation, expansion, and divestiture of franchise systems; trustworthy advice regarding marketing and distribution agreements; advice and help with state law compliance, franchise registration, and state and federal disclosure requirements; dedicated representation in litigation matters, including franchise termination and post-termination obligations; enforcement of franchisee contract requirements, including maintenance of quality standards, reporting duties, and restrictive covenants; registration, protection and licensing of trademarks, service marks, copyrights, and trade secrets; assistance and representation in commercial loan transactions; and representation regarding the purchase, leasing, or development of real property.
+We help established business owners make the jump to becoming nationwide franchisers, and as our franchiser clients expand and face new challenges, we continue to provide sound legal guidance and representation.

 Are you one of the thousands of entrepreneurs considering buying a franchise this year?